denvers/command-line-api/README.md

 # command-line-api
-Handy tips for using the Command Line API (in your Inspector)
+Some useful tips for using the Command Line API (in your Inspector)

 ![Alt text](https://www.dropbox.com/s/13jmctiiuhew1gv/Screenshot%202015-10-13%2013.03.32.png?dl=1 "Screenshot of some functions in use at Chrome Inspector")